markpmlim/CubemapUnwrap/Readme.md

 which will allocate a texture object with privately owned storage.

 Next, we need to setup and configure an instance of MTLRenderPassDescriptor which is used to render the six 2D images to a cubemap using layer rendering.
-Next, an instance of MTLRenderPipelineState must be created and configured for layer rendering.
+An instance of MTLRenderPipelineState must be created and configured for layer rendering.

-When all the various states are configured, the initializer of the class CubemapRenderer calls a renderer to capture the cubemap texture.
+When all the various states are configured, the initializer of the class CubemapRenderer calls a function "createCubemapTexture" to capture the cubemap texture.
 Once the cubemap texture is created, it is passed to a kernel function to output a horizontal (4:3) horizontal cross cubemap.

 The 6 squares of the resulting horizontal cross cubemap has the following texture coordinates.
 The table below lists the texture coordinates of the 4 corners of each face on the horizontal cross cubemap.
 (The v-axis is vertically down for Metal's Texture Coordinate System.)